-To gain insight into the positions and amounts of fuel debris, as required to examine fuel debris removal methods, there are plans to measure the position of debris via imaging technology using muons (a type of elementary particle), which are derived from cosmic radiation.
-A detector will be installed to the northwest outside the Unit 1 Reactor Building and measurement using muon radiography is scheduled to commence.

-Decontamination of the Unit 3 Reactor Building 1st floor

-• Prior to future investigation inside the PCV, a radiation-source survey was conducted on Unit 3 Reactor Building 1st floor up to December.
-Since January 5, middle-place decontamination has been underway using dedicated equipment.
+- To gain an insight into the positions and amounts of fuel debris, as required to examine fuel debris removal methods, there are plans to measure the position of debris via imaging technology using muons (a type of elementary particle), which are derived from cosmic radiation.
+Measurement equipment was installed to the northwest outside the Unit 1 Reactor Building (February 9 and 10) and measurement commenced on February 12. - ➤ Decontamination of the Unit 3 Reactor Building 1st floor - Prior to investigating inside the PCV, a radiation-source survey was conducted on Unit 3 Reactor Building 1st floor up to December and on January 5, a middle-place decontamination equipment was installed.
+Middle-place decontamination for a space 4m high or lower over the entire 1st floor has been underway (suction, wiping and sprinkling of water).